 PERC holds workshops throughout the year to bring together scholars, conservationists, and policymakers to advance the ideas of free market environmentalism.
 Through research, lecture, discussion, and field visits, workshop participants explore challenges to conservation and help develop innovative solutions.

 Many PERC workshops result in a series of publications that summarize the research presented at a workshop.
-Examples include Back to the Future of America’s National Parks and Environmental Policy in the Anthropocene.
+Examples include Back to the Future of America’s National Parks and Distributional Effects of Environmental Markets.

 What Price to Play: The Future of Outdoor Recreation and Public Land Funding